Healthy Living: Don’t let diabetes get you down

 Besides having a good diet, keep active even in the winter months.

-Research has shown that 30-60 minutes of cardiovascular exercise (running, biking, swimming, walking briskly, etc.) helps both balance blood sugar level as well as sensitize cells to insulin.
+Research has shown that 30-60 minutes of cardiovascular exercise (running, biking, swimming, walking briskly, etc.) helps both balance blood sugar level as well as sensitise cells to insulin.

 Subscribe or register today to discover more from DonegalLive.ie